 "Building Partnerships for a Better Workforce"

 The Metro North Regional Employment Board (REB) is a public-private partnership whose mission is to enable area residents to gain the skills to maximize their economic self-sufficiency and provide employers with the workforce they need to effectively compete in the changing world economy.
-As one of 16 local Workforce Investment Boards established in Massachusetts by the Workforce Investment Act of 1998, the REB was formed to: set local workforce policy, determine how state and federal funds are best used for workforce development, align the needs of employers to the needs of area residents, and oversee the Metro North One-Stop Career Centers where both job search and employer services are provided.
+As one of 16 local Workforce Development Boards established in Massachusetts by the Workforce Investment Act of 1998 (recently superseded by the Workforce Innovation and Opportunity Act of 2014), the REB was formed to: set local workforce policy, determine how state and federal funds are best used for workforce development, develop partnerships to align the needs of employers to the needs of area residents, and oversee the Metro North One-Stop Career Centers where both job search and employer services are provided.
 By law, business leaders must constitute a majority of the Board with other members representing education, training, labor and economic development.

 The functions of the Metro North Regional Employment Board include the following:

-Administering federal Workforce Investment Act funds for the region
+- Administering federal Workforce Innovation and Opportunity Act (WIOA) funds for the region

 Metro North REB Committees

 REB Standing Committees

 The REB carries out the majority of its work through its committee structure, and it is expected that each board member will actively participate in at least one committee, and participate in the REB’s industry collaboratives in his/her field.
 The REB currently convenes the following committees: Career Center Committee and Policy, Funding and Oversight Committee (acting as a Joint Committee); Adult Basic Education Transitions to College and Careers Committee; Metro North Disability Committee, and the Youth Council.

 Joint Committee of Career Center Committee and Policy, Funding and Oversight Committee